 3. Improved Reliability: PMICs enhance system reliability by ensuring stable voltage levels and providing protection features, which are essential for sensitive electronic components.

-4. Cost Savings: While there is an upfront cost associated with incorporating PMICs, their ability to improve efficiency and reliability can lead to long-term savings in operational costs.
+4. Cost Savings: While there is an upfront cost asSoCiated with incorporating PMICs, their ability to improve efficiency and reliability can lead to long-term savings in operational costs.

 Challenges in PMIC Design